How to Make a DIY Table Runner (The Easy Way)

-Today, I’m sharing a tutorial on one of my favorite DIY projects — how to make a farmhouse table runner (the easy way).
+Today, I’m sharing a tutorial on one of my favorite projects — how to make a DIY table runner with a farmhouse style.

-When we bought our rustic dining table, it looked very naked sitting beneath the chandelier.
-To take it from naked to at least scantily clad, I needed just the right table runner, but I wanted a custom look.
+When we bought our rustic dining room table, it looked very empty sitting beneath the chandelier.
+I decided I needed just the right table runner, but I wanted a custom look.
 Then, a decorator friend told me about an unexpected (and inexpensive!) material I could use to craft my own runner.
 Problem solved!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.